 How asiago cheese bagels are made

-I’ve outlined the general process of making bagels for you below.
+I’ve outlined the general process of making homemade bagels for you below.
 The main thing that makes these bagels unique, however is that the bagels are covered in freshly grated asiago cheese right before they are baked.
+To see this process in real time, step-by-step, scroll down past the recipe to check out my step-by-step pictures!

-- Once the dough has finished its first rise, the bagels can be shaped.
-I like to roll mine into a long rope, and pinch the ends together (rather than making a hole in the centre of a circle of dough), just because I find that I like the shape better that way.
+Once the dough has finished its first rise in a warm place, the bagels can be shaped.
+The dough gets divided into equal pieces to be shaped into bagels.
+I like to roll each dough ball into a long rope on a clean work surface, and pinch the ends together (rather than making a hole in the centre of a circle of dough), just because I find that I like the shape better that way than making a hole in the center of the ball of dough.

-- From there, the bagels will proof a second time.
-I always keep this part very short, since the bagels will need to be boiled before they are baked, and I find that the bagels will rise to double their original size during that process.
+From there, the bagels will proof a second time at room temperature.
+I always keep this part very short, since the bagels will need to be boiled before they are baked.
+The bagels will rise to double their original size during the boiling process as well, so it’s important not to let the dough rise too long before that step.

-- Once those things are done, I poach the bagels in boiling water or “poaching syrup,” to give them their signature texture, soft crust, and glossy sheen once they are baked.
+Once those things are done, I poach the bagels in boiling water bath or “poaching syrup,” to give them their signature texture, soft crust, and glossy sheen once they are baked.
+You can poach 3-4 bagels at a time in a large pot of water.

-- Right before they go into the oven, I sprinkle the bagels generously with freshly grated asiago cheese and pepper.
+Right before they go into the oven, I sprinkle the bagels generously with freshly grated chunks of asiago cheese and cracked black pepper.
+Be generous with the cheese to get the ultimate cheesy bagels!

-- Finally, it is time to bake!
-I bake mine in a regular oven for about 20-30 minutes, depending on the recipe and heat of the oven.
+Finally, it is time to bake!
+I bake mine in a regular oven for about 20-25 minutes, depending on the heat of the oven.
+The bagels are done when they are golden brown and the melted cheese is bubbly looking on top.

-Bagels are boiled in water or “Poaching syrup” because that is what gives them their signature chewy texture, soft crust, and beautiful glossy sheen.
+Bagels are boiled in simmering water or “Poaching syrup” because that is what gives them their signature chewy texture, soft crust, and beautiful glossy sheen.
 You *could* make bagels without boiling them… but they sure wouldn’t taste like bagels!
+Traditional bagel recipes all call for the boiling process to take place in order that you get the best chewy bagels from the recipe.

 Boiling bagels: What goes in the water?